 Our approved repairers work to Thatcham/manufacturer’s standards and they’re audited and inspected to make sure their work is of a high standard.
 And as we use manufacturer’s parts, your vehicle’s warranty won’t be affected.

 So there we have it!
 A lot of hearsay regarding claims has hopefully been quashed.
-As always, if you have any questions whatsoever, please don't hesitate to contact our claims department - our claims experts will be happy to answer your questions.
+As always, if you have any questions whatsoever, please do not hesitate to contact us - our claims experts will be happy to answer your questions.